JackBarber98/pruned-nilm/README.md

                         The pruning algorithm that the network will train with.
 Default is none.
 Available are: spp, entropic, threshold.
+  --network_type NETWORK_TYPE
+                        The seq2point architecture to use.
+Only use if you do not want to use the standard architecture.
+                        Available are: standard, dropout, smaller, and
+                        optimal.
 ```

 ### Testing